+8.3.14 Actions by the Vice-Chancellor and President
-8.3.14.1 Upon receiving the Internal Reviewer's Report, the Vice-Chancellor will:

-- (a) uphold or dismiss the findings; and/or - (b) take any appropriate disciplinary action under this Agreement; and/or

-- (c) if appropriate, determine a process to reconsider the matter under review. - 8.3.14.2 In taking action under clause 8.3.14.1 the Vice-Chancellor will: - (a) have due regard to the Internal Reviewer's findings; - (b) advise the staff member and any other relevant persons of their decision; and - (c) provide the staff member with a copy of the Internal Reviewer's Report. - 8.3.14.3 All actions of the Vice-Chancellor are final, except that nothing in this clause will be construed as excluding the jurisdiction of any external court or tribunal.
+- 8.3.14.1 Upon receiving the Internal Reviewer's Report, the Vice-Chancellor and President will: - (a) uphold or dismiss the findings; and/or - (b) take any appropriate disciplinary action under this Agreement; and/or - (c) if appropriate, determine a process to reconsider the matter under review. - 8.3.14.2 In taking action under clause 8.3.14.1 the Vice-Chancellor and President will: - (a) have due regard to the Internal Reviewer's findings; - (b) advise the staff member and any other relevant persons of their decision; and - (c) provide the staff member with a copy of the Internal Reviewer's Report. - 8.3.14.3 All actions of the Vice-Chancellor and President are final, except that nothing in this clause will be construed as excluding the jurisdiction of any external court or tribunal.